marcus-grant/notes/statistics-python.md

 ### Caveats

 There are three caveats to *Bessel's Correction*:

-  1. It does not yield an unbiased emstimator of *standard deviation*
+  1. It does not yield an unbiased estimator of *standard deviation*
   2. The corrected estimator usually has higher *mean squared error*
       * Higher than typical uncorrected mean estimators
   3. It is only necessary when the population mean is unknown